-Celine Dion, "Immorality"
+Celine Dion, "Immortality"

-Featured on Dion's 1997 album, Let's Talk About Love, "Immorality" was written by the Bee Gees with the golden-voiced Canadian singer in mind.
+Featured on Dion's 1997 album, Let's Talk About Love, "Immortality" was written by the Bee Gees with the golden-voiced Canadian singer in mind.
 And who are the background vocalists you hear on the track?
 The Gibb brothers themselves.
 They also made a cameo appearance in the second music video released for the track in 1998.
-Thanks to strong songs such as "Immorality," which was a U.K. Top 5 hit, Let's Talk About Love reached No. 1 on the Billboard 200.
+Thanks to strong songs such as "Immortality," which was a U.K. Top 5 hit, Let's Talk About Love reached No. 1 on the Billboard 200.

 Diana Ross, "Chain Reaction"